 - Temporal Bone: Part of the skull, the temporal bone forms the socket where the TMJ connects.
 This structure provides a smooth surface for movement and stability within the joint.

-- Ligaments and Muscles: Jaw movement is supported by TMJ ligaments and muscles, including the masseter and temporalis muscles.
-Inflammation or tension in these muscles can result in TMD symptoms like pain and stiffness.
+- Ligaments and Muscles: The TMJ relies on a network of ligaments and muscles, including the masseter and temporalis muscles, which control the jaw’s movement.
+Tension or inflammation in these muscles can cause pain and stiffness, common symptoms of TMD.

 How TMD Affects Jaw Function